Special offer

 Trust in a recruiter and hiring manager relationship

-Even after your hiring manager and recruitment consultant have established their initial goals, it is important for them to maintain a relationship of clear communication, with trust at its core.
-In this scenario, a good recruiter will be able to clearly inform your hiring manager of their capabilities.
+Even after your hiring manager and recruitment consultant have established their initial goals, it is helpful to maintain clear communication, with trust at the core of the working relationship.
+In this scenario, a recruiter would be able to clearly inform your hiring manager of their capabilities.
 If they do not believe that they have the skills to interview or assess the skills of a highly specialised candidate, they should be able to inform the hiring manager of this in good time.

 Another quality that is beneficial to look for in a recruiter or recruitment consultant is time management skills, including a realistic sense of how long the recruitment process might take.